JDevs-py/5DATA004W_Individual_Coursework/README.md

 # 5DATA004W_Individual_Coursework

-Individual Coursework for Data Science Project Lifecycle detailing the affordability of housing and the income of household earners
+Individual Coursework for Data Science Project Lifecycle detailing the affordability of housing and the income of household earners over the last 20 years